Process Topic

 - Use title case

-- Begin with an infinitive
+- Begin with an imperative

 Examples: “Set Up a Virtual Machine”, “Develop a Course”